 - Ivermectin - considered the best treatment option by many vets.
 This drug is used off-label for Demodex mites and not to be used in Collies or Collie-crosses.

 - Amitraz (Mitaban) dips - approved by the FDA, but not to be used on small dogs or dogs younger than 4 months.
-Labor-intensive to apply, side effects possible.
+Labor-intensive to apply, requiring multiple treatments spaced 2 weeks apart.
+Side effects can be mild and transient, but sometimes severe.

 - Milbemycin oxime (Interceptor) - this heartworm preventative, when used on a daily basis, may be effective against generalized demodicosis.
-The cost may be a prohibiting factor, however.
+Cost may be a prohibiting factor, however.

 - Promeris/Advantage Multi - have been used with mixed results for demodicosis.
 Please consult with your veterinarian.

 Demodicosis is often a prolonged treatment protocol of weeks or months.
-Two negative skin scrapings, one month apart confirm case resolution.
+Two negative skin scrapings, one month apart confirm successful treatment.